Aegrah/PANIX/README.md

 ```

 ## Benefits
-- **Modular Design**: Each persistence mechanism resides in its own script within the `modules/` directory.
+- **Modular Design**: Each persistence and revert mechanism resides in its own script within the `modules/` directory.
 - **Dynamic Sourcing**: `main.sh` dynamically sources modules for seamless integration and extension.
 - **Build Script**: The `build.sh` script automates the creation of the final distributable script (`panix.sh`).